sccirlos/utrgv2020_CS1170/README.md

            - during lab sessions
            - assignment submission

-## :movie_camera: We will be making a short video on how to use Visual Studio Code on Mac!
+## :movie_camera: We will be making a short video on how to use Xcode and Visual Studio Code on Mac!
 I will post it to Discord before Thursday next week.
-You can also watch some Youtube videos on set up! :movie_camera:
+You can also watch some Youtube videos on set up!

-### Here are some good ones: